Golomb rulers and algorithmics of structural graph parametersPaper summary ·

 In this paper we studied a routing problem where we want to route vehicles through a graph such that their routes meet in as few edges as possible.
 My highlight of the paper is the hardness reduction that shows that the problem is hard to solve even on graphs that are very tree-like, that is, the problem is W-hard with respect to the treewidth parameter.

-However, then we need to verify that the vertices selected in different gadgets correspond to neighboring vertices.
-That’s where Golomb rulers come in: A Golomb ruler is a set of numbers such that each sum (and, equivalently, difference) of two numbers is unique.
+After constructing the vertex-selection gadgets, we need to verify that the vertices selected in different gadgets correspond to neighboring vertices.
+That’s where Golomb rulers come in: A Golomb ruler is a set of nonnegative integers such that each sum (and, equivalently, difference) of two integers in the set is unique.
 It is easy to see that any subset of $1, 2, 4, 8, 16, …$ is a Golomb ruler.
-It is a bit harder to see that, if we want to have a Golomb ruler with $m$ numbers, say, then, there is one whose largest number is at most $m^3$.
+It is a bit harder to see that, if we want to have a Golomb ruler with $m$ integers, say, then there is one whose largest integer is roughly $m^3$.
 And what’s more: such a ruler can be computed in polynomial time .

 It turns out that there is some gadget which has two inputs, and through which we can route specific numbers of routes $a$ and $b$ through the two inputs if and only if $a + b$ is contained in some pre-specified set.
 Thus, all that was left to make sure that each pair of selected vertices are adjacent was the following: Select the numbers that represent vertices according to some Golomb ruler and make an edge-verification gadget for each pair of vertices with the two inputs above, that only allowed numbers $a + b$ which correspond to an edge between two vertices.
 Since the vertex numbers correspond to a Golomb ruler, any sum of two numbers will uniquely correspond to an edge or nonedge.
 Read the full details here: .

-A more general structure, so-called $B_k$-sets, have previously been used to show that in the classical packing Bin Packing, a running time with exponential dependency on the number of bins is unavoidable .
+A more general structure, captured by so-called $B_k$-sets, has previously been used to show that in the classical Bin Packing problem, a running time with exponential dependency on the number of bins is unavoidable .
 Golomb rulers have later also been used to show hardness for a Subset Sum-type problem, i.e. checking whether a subset of a given set of mathematical objects sums up to a given target .

 - The Parameterized Complexity of the Minimum Shared Edges Problem, Fluschnik, T., Kratsch, S., Niedermeier, R., Sorge, M. Journal of Computer and System Sciences.
 106, 23–46 (2019).